 Athenian temples have rich history and great architectural value so they are worth visiting on Saturday night.
 Whitewashed Agios Georgios church(St. George), on Lycabettus is located on the top of a paved hill street.
 A candle procession is especially beautiful as the street gets illuminated with lights and dozens of fireworks painting the sky red.
 Agia Irini (St. Irene), on Aiolou Street is home to the famous Greek Byzantine choir, founded by Lykourgos Aggelopoulos.
 Ethiopian Coptic Church, at Polygono is one of its kind.
 To enter it you have to take off your shoes.
 Also, many Copts dress in white, which looks really beautiful.
 At the end of the church service, there is a celebration accompanied by drums and other percussion instruments.

 On Sunday, the streets of Athens are empty and silent.
 The main task for you on Easter Sunday is to get invited to a local household and join the merry celebration by the festive table with lots of roasted lamb, traditional dancing, and fireworks.
 Another amusing Easter tradition is coloring eggs with red paint and cracking them during the feast on Easter Sunday.
-Easter dates vary from year to year, so make sure the check the calendar.
+Easter dates vary from year to year, so make sure to check the calendar.